dfaranha/PR-OPRF/README.md

 ## Clarification

 This repo includes all instructions to re-produce the results in the paper.
-We will include proper LICENSE (potentially, MIT LICENSE) when we make it open-source.
+We will include corresponding LICENSE (potentially, MIT LICENSE) when we make it open-source.

 ## Requirements